Sign up to our mailing list here

 It is very difficult to accurately identify how much the UK spends on human relevant, Non Animal Methodology (NAMs) research.
 Calculations do though suggest it is close to insignificant at less than 1% of that allocated to animal research.
 For example in 2019, the UK government’s gross expenditure on research and development (R&D) was £ 38.5 billion.
 Around 40%, £ 15.4 billion, is spent on basic research which uses many animals and is largely publicly funded.

-To Download the Full Funding Resource Sheet Click Here
+To Download the Full Funding Resource Sheet Click Here.

 Resource Sheet 12 – Dogs